gsd-ufal/CloudArray.jl/README.md

 # Overview

-**CloudArray** is a programming abstraction that eases big data programming in the cloud.
+**CloudArray** ([**<span style="color:blue">try it here!</span>**](http:/cloudarraybox.cloudapp.net/)) is a programming abstraction that eases big data programming in the cloud.
 CloudArray loads data from files then books and configures the right amount of resources (VMs, containers) able to process it.
 Data loading and resource management are entirely automatic and performed on-demand.

 CloudArray builds on top of [Julia](http://julialang.org) native [DistributedArrays](https://github.com/JuliaParallel/DistributedArrays.jl) abstraction, a multi-dimensional array whose data is transparently stored at distributed computers.
 Indeed, _a CloudArray is a DistributedArray whose data and resource managements are automatic_ as the figure bellow illustrates: data load, VM booking, Julia workers configuration on top of Docker containers.